fefed/Agar.io/README.md

 *In older commits:*
+*2*
+*The view scale changes slowly when divide*
+*Try to make player's ball enabled to swallow this player's own ball*
+*  but not done*
+*Try to do some other optimization to move and change scale of balls and view etc. smoothly*
+*  but not succeed*

 *1*
 *The current commit fixes bugs in the last commit*
 *Resources refreshed*

-*Two bugs of pause scene has been fixed
+*Two bugs of pause scene has been fixed*
-A bug on view scale now repaired
+*A bug on view scale now repaired*
-Player now born at a random position
+*Player now born at a random position*
-Divided sprites remain pink
+*Divided sprites remain pink*
-Some other optimizations
+*Some other optimizations*

-Lots of resourses refreshed!
+*Lots of resourses refreshed!*
-Some resourses in need provided
+*Some resourses in need provided*
-A help png has been created
+*A help png has been created*
-  not a finished version*
+*  not a finished version*

 *0*
 *This commit is near to completing "divide"*